-- (i) In case of plots upto 60 sqm. common parking shall be provided. - (ii) In case of plots of size 500 sqm and above, the utilities such as E.S.S., underground water storage tank, roof top water harvesting system, separate dry and wet dustbins, solar heating/lighting system etc. shall be provided within the plot. - (iii) Identified Service Centres shall be planned as per plotted industrial area norms. - (iv) Development of IT hardware and software permissible under industrial use. - (v) Banquet hall shall be permissible in Industrial premise subject to specifications / regulations as may be prescribed, along with conversion charges. - (vi) Industrial units / plots abutting roads of 24m ROW and above shall be eligible for conversion to commercial use within the existing development control norms, subject to payment of conversion charges computed on current market value of commercial area and cost of parking as decided by Government from the time to time.
+- i) In case of plots upto 60 sqm. common parking shall be provided. - ii) In case of plots of size 500 sqm and above, the utilities such as E.S.S., underground water storage tank, roof top water harvesting system, separate dry and wet dustbins, solar heating / lighting system etc. shall be provided within the plot. - iii) Identified Service Centres shall be planned as per plotted industrial area norms. - iv) Development of IT hardware and software permissible under industrial use. - [v) Banquet hall shall be permissible in Industrial premises subject to specifications / regulations as may be prescribed, along with conversion charges as prescribed by the Government from time to time.] - [vi) Industrial units / plots abutting roads of 24m ROW and above shall be eligible for conversion to commercial use within the existing development control norms, subject to payment of conversion charges as prescribed by the Government from time to time, and cost of parking as as decided by Government from the time to time.
 The activities permissible in local shopping centres will be permitted in such plots.
 In addition, multilevel parking shall be permissible activity.
-However, this shall not be permitted on non-conforming/regularized industrial cluster.
-The above provision shall not affect the Supreme Court orders in any way.
+However, this shall not be permitted on non-conforming / regularized industrial cluster.
+The above provision shall not affect the Supreme Court orders in any way.]